 Field-hunting tip

-Look in bauxite deposits country — that is the host setting where böhmite typically forms.
+Look in bauxite deposits country, the host setting where böhmite typically forms.
 If you start seeing gibbsite, diaspore, hematite in float, you are in the right ground.
 Field specimens usually show a pisolitic, massive, or as fibrous aggregates habit, so train your eye for that shape before scanning the outcrop.